Opthimo/C-From-scanf-to-fscanf/README.md

 1. What is the difference between `scanf` and `fscanf`, and when would you use each?

+scanf reads from the standard input out from the OS (stdio), fscanf reads from a file

 2. How does `fscanf` generalize the behavior of `scanf`?

 3. Why is it important to open files in the correct mode (`"r"`, `"w"`, etc.)?

+Beim Öffnen wird schon festgelegt, was mit der Datei passieren darf.
+Kein Schreiben in einer Datei aus Versehen.

 4. What happens if the format string in `fscanf` doesn’t match the file contents?

+It will disply it wrong, or will cut the aoutput worng

 ## 4) Advice